(AP) — Statistically, the Arizona Cardinals don't have the worst secondary in the NFL. It just seems that way sometimes.

 Untimely big plays against a pair of young cornerbacks and a pair of veteran safeties make the Arizona defensive backs an easy target for criticism.
 When rookie cornerback Patrick Peterson is beaten on a play, it's there for all to see.

-Now the team, on a four-game losing streak after a season-opening victory over Carolina, will be without free safety Kerry Rhodes for several weeks with a broken foot.
+Now the team, on a four-game losing streak after a season-opening victory over Carolina, will be without free safety Kerry Rhodes for several weeks because of a broken foot.
 Third-year pro Rashad Johnson will step in and a young secondary will become younger.

 Johnson has some extra time to work his way into the mix because the Cardinals have a bye this week.
 Under the new collective bargaining agreement, the team practiced Tuesday and will work out Wednesday, then the players have four days off before returning to work on Monday.

 Arizona ranks 21st out of 32 NFL teams in yards allowed through the air, but that doesn't tell the whole story.
 The Cardinals have allowed 26 passes of 20 yards or more, second only to New England's 32.
 Eli Manning's shredding of the Arizona defense in two rapid-fire late touchdown drives two weeks ago come to mind, a game that the Cardinals led by 10 with five minutes to go only to lose to the New York Giants 31-27.

 Then on Sunday, things crumbled on both sides of the ball in a 34-10 loss at previously winless Minnesota.

 When Greg Toler went down with a season-ending knee injury in the preseason, the decision was made to go with Peterson, the No. 5 pick overall, at one corner and A.J.
 Jefferson, a second-year pro who spent his rookie season on the practice squad, at the other.